reycuba0918/Boolean-Algebra/README.md

 * `truth_table.output_format`: holds the output format that will be used when the `truth_table` gets printed.
   * What are states that `output_format` can hold?
-    * By default it is set to `int`.
-When this is the case the outputs for each output will either be a '1' or '0'.
+    * By default, it is set to `int`.
+When this is the case the outputs for each output will either be a '1' or a '0'.
       * Example:
         ```
         from Truth_Table import truth_table